 - I have more energy.
 The foods I eat now fuel me, instead of take away from me.

 - My eye sight has improved!
-I will be visiting the eye doctor within the next month to get actual numbers.
+I will be visiting the eye doctor soon to get actual numbers.
 But I have noticed that things that I were once not able to see, are much clearer.

 - My digestion has improved!
 And that’s all I’ll say about that.